 For more information on how your student expenses will affect your tax liability, see the IRS Tax Benefits for Education Information Center.

 Please bring your 1098-E and/or your 1098-T to your tax preparation appointment.
-We also require a transcript from the school, receipts of any qualified education expenses, and records of any scholarships, grants, or fellowships received to be able to file your return.
-Scholarships can be taxable income depending on how they were used.
-If you have any questions or are ready to make your appointment give us a call at 860-216-2195.
+We also require an accounting transcript from the school, receipts of any qualified education expenses, and records of any scholarships, grants, or fellowships received to be able to file your return.
+If you are a client with questions give us a call at 860-216-2195 or email your personal tax professional.